OKEAMAH/Git/README.md

 Here is the plan for the demo:
 Launching the L2 node
-Using the L2 CLI to originate a SCORU
+Using CLI to originate a SCORU
-Feeding inputs (kernel chunks)
+Using CLI to feed inputs (kernel chunks)
-Observing commitments in L1
-Using CLI to observe execution state
+Using CLI to observe execution state in L2 nooe Observing commitments on L1
+Note:
-Use the Test kernel, not the TX kernel - will do that in a future demo Run from a sandbox/locally - but functionality is in next Mondaynet
+Will use a minimal Test kernel, not the TX kernel
+Run from a sandbox/locally - but functionality is in next Mondaynet